In this post, I’m exploring the 17 best bean to cup coffee machines of 2022 in the UK.

 With its double-sealed 2-chamber Bean Select system for flavour variation, the user-friendly Caffeo CI One-Touch moves swiftly in its mission to optimally extract both flavour and aroma, as beans are systematically pre-wetted to enliven your senses.

-Its “My Coffee” memory-feature stores up to four personal preferences, and the choice to rotate between Espresso, Cappuccino, and Latte Macchiato (one of others) gives a feeling of an Italian cafe within the comfort of your own home or workplace.
+Its “My Coffee” memory-feature stores up to four personal preferences, and the option to rotate between Espresso, Cappuccino, and Latte Macchiato (one of others) provides a feeling of an Italian cafe within the comfort of your own home or workplace.

 With its smooth surface, refined design structure, and push-button cleaning components, it is well within your reach to maintain the pristine integrity of this innovative and long-lasting Melitta coffee maker.